 Afterwards, "cheaters" rated their behavior as generally fair on a seven-point scale.
 But when they watched someone else do the same thing, they were much harsher in their judgments of immoral behavior.

-Even though the stakes of cheating in this kind of academic experiment are far lower than cheating on teachers' exams, the findings illustrate some of the ways that people can subconsciously rationalize their own behavior to justify actions that they know objectively to be wrong.
+The findings illustrate some of the ways that people can subconsciously rationalize their own behavior to justify actions that they know objectively to be wrong.

 "The one thing we know about moral behavior from the past 10 years of research is that it's a lot more variable than anyone predicts," DeSteno said.
 "We are always saying, 'Oh my God, that is so out of character.'
 But there is always someone doing something out of character."